Lhasa Apso health problems

 Atopic dermatitis is a common condition in which allergens present in the environment cause an allergic reaction of the skin.
 Common allergens include pollen or house dust.
 Presence of other allergens like fleas and mites or hormonal diseases can amplify or sometimes even hide the atopic disease.

-The disease is commonly characterised by extensive itching, redness of the skin as well as the presence of ulcers or crust with or without hair loss.
+The disease is commonly characterised by extensive itching, redness of the skin as well as the presence of ulcers or crust, with or without hair loss.
 Depending on the cause of your dog’s reaction, these symptoms may be seasonal.

 Even though diagnosis can be straightforward, identifying the allergen and managing the disease often requires the help of a veterinary dermatologist.

-Pyloric Stenosis is the narrowing of the exit area of the stomach preventing a part of the ingested food to travel down the intestines for further digestion.
+Pyloric Stenosis is the narrowing of the exit area of the stomach preventing a part of the ingested food travelling down the intestines for further digestion.
 Symptoms will not show in the first years of life but chronic vomiting and regurgitation, as well as weight loss, are common signs and problems associated with the condition.

-Diagnosis often requires extensive studies with a specific x-ray capture that may indicate the restricted outflow, but surgery may also be needed for a proper diagnosis and treatment.
+Diagnosis often requires extensive studies with a specific x-ray capture that may indicate the restricted outflow, but surgery may also be needed for proper diagnosis and treatment.